FAQ: Joining a Chapter

 Isn’t “gay fraternity” just code for “sex club”?

 No. Delta Lambda Phi is a real fraternal organization.
-It was founded on the idea that gay, bisexual, and progressive men deserve the same opportunity to experience the deep, meaningful connections that are fundamental to the Greek system, without fear of discrimination or ostracization.
+It was founded on the idea that gay, bisexual, trans, and progressive men deserve the same opportunity to experience the deep, meaningful connections that are fundamental to the Greek system, without fear of discrimination or ostracization.
 Though some people may find it fun to imagine that a group billing itself as a “gay fraternity” is all about sex, nothing could be further from the truth.
 Delta Lambda Phi stands for much more.